sam-maverick/messageme/README.md

 systemctl start dnsmasq
 ```

+**IMPORTANT**: You need to run `systemctl restart dnsmasq` whenever you make changes to `/etc/hosts` and want to apply the changes.

+Note that dnsmasq must start after create_ap since its configuration references a network interface created after create_ap is started.
 To make the service start automatically when you boot up your computer, run:

 ```
 systemctl enable dnsmasq
 ```

-*NOTE: From our experience, from looking at the [Wireshark](https://www.wireshark.org/) traces, create_ap bridges the DHCP Discover request frames received from ap0 to our eth0.
-If you have a DHCP server in your Ethernet network, it will offer IP addresses to the phones within the subnet range of your Ethernet.
-In other words, your phone will receive two DHCP Offer messages: One from the DHCP server of your computer, and one from the DHCP of your Ethernet network.
-Because your computer will probably reply faster, this issue will likely come unnoticed.
-If you run into network issues, you may want to use static IP addresses instead, or to otherwise filter the DHCP frames.*

 You should now be able to connect via WiFi from your phone.
 Once connected, check that you have Internet access and that you can ping the computer (there are many free apps to do so).

-Also, throughout this guide, remember to open any necessary ports of the firewall of your computer's OS, if applicable.
+Also, throughout this guide, remember to open any necessary ports of the firewall of your computer's OS, if necessary.

 # Installing the Expo Go development environment